isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 ##############

 For December we're getting back to BigQuery.
 And, wow, we have a good one this month.
-Perhaps you've heard of GTEx?
+Perhaps you've heard of `GTEx <https://www.gtexportal.org/home/>`_ ?
 The massive collection of data from X number of healthy tissues?
 Well we've put in the CLOUD!

+GTEx has made available a large collection of 10294 samples that includes expression and genomic data.
+You can see the `documentation <https://www.gtexportal.org/home/documentationPage>`_ for a complete description.

 .. code-block:: sql

   WITH
     GTEx_top5K AS (
     SELECT